Most of the trails in the Gorge are closed from COVID19 and previous Fire Damage. See more on USDA.

 Overall the Oneonta Gorge hike is quick but has some fun obstacles.
-The log jam portion can be unstable and sketchy to get over.
-Because the river is the trail, there were parts of the hike where most people were neck deep in water, and short people like me are swimming.
+The log jam portion can be unstable and sketchy to get over, but our cousins have even taken their small kids on their shoulders.
+Because the river is the trail, there were parts of the hike where most people were neck-deep in water, and short people like me are swimming.
 If you’re a climber, the wall isn’t too bad to traverse.

 Note: What used to be once a local spot or hidden treasure has become a huge tourist attraction.
 It doesn’t help that it’s so close to Multnomah Falls.
 You probably won’t be getting the same experience you see on the remaining of the post.
 Below is an updated photo of the trailhead area on a weekday!